 Clusters sponsor one or more ongoing workshops.
 Workshops offer opportunities for students to participate, as audience members and as speakers, in presentations of cutting edge research in cluster areas, by scholars at Penn and visitors.

-*Workshops are currently being held virtually*
+*Workshops are currently being held on a hybrid schedule*

 Culture, Interaction, and Ethnography